anhdaoduong/EDA_pj1/README.md

-# The dataset is crawled from the official Amazon website for non-commercial purposes and includes the following columns:
+# This dataset was collected from the official Amazon website for non-commercial purposes and includes the following columns:

 - product_id: Unique identifier for the product
 - product_name: Name of the product